Holiday rentals in Corsica

-What are the top things to do in Corsica?
+Top things to do in Corsica

 Perched dramatically on cliffs jutting out into the sea, the historic town of Bonifacio is a dramatic sight, 70 metres above the sea in the south of Corsica.
 The old town is protected by the fortified walls of a citadel that dates back to the 9th century and has labyrinthine narrow alleyways to discover.
 This stands in contrast to the modern marina with its stylish yachts in the harbour.

 Take a boat trip from Calvi or Porto to the Scandola Nature Reserve in the western part of the island.
 This UNESCO World Heritage Site is located on the Cape Girolata peninsula and is known for its striking volcanic red cliffs and rock formations.
 Look out for seabirds, including giant gulls and ospreys, as well as seals and dolphins.